 “Palimony” is the payment of financial support to a former live-in romantic partner.
 It can also refer to the division of property as if it were community property.

 In Nevada, “palimony” rights arise from a cohabitation agreement.
 The agreement does not need to be in writing.
-But the partner suing for palimony must prove that the agreement provided for:
+Though the partner suing for a palimony award must prove that the agreement provided for:

 - The sharing of property after a break-up, and/or